 - Users spending more time on your service

 - More returning visitors

-Most PWA projects result in a higher mobile conversion rate, and you can learn more from the numerous PWA case studies.
-Depending on your objectives, you may want to prioritize some aspects of PWA that make more sense for your business, and it's completely OK.
+Most PWA projects result in a higher mobile conversion rate.
+You can learn more from the numerous PWA case studies.
+Depending on your objectives, you may want to prioritize the aspects of PWAs that make more sense for your business, and it's completely OK.
 PWA features can be cherry-picked and launched separately.

 Let's measure the business impact of each of these great F.I.R.E features.